EmberMN/ember-cli-bootswatch/README.md

 [ember-bootstrap](http://www.ember-bootstrap.com/) or
 [visit emberobserver.com](https://www.emberobserver.com/categories/bootstrap) for others.

 _Note, this addon scores low on [Ember Observer](https://emberobserver.com/addons/ember-cli-bootswatch) because; it's very basic and isn't easily testable (-2 points), and it could use more contributers (-1 point).
-It is still maintained and works with the latest versions of ember-cli (2.x)!_
+It is still maintained and works with the latest versions of ember-cli!_